• Skip to primary navigation

 Easy Prawn Curry With Coconut Milk

 A quick and easy prawn curry with coconut milk that takes just 20 minutes to put together.
-Enjoy juicy king prawns, spinach and green pepper in a delicious and creamy coconut sauce flavoured with turmeric, curry powder, ginger and green chilli.
+Enjoy juicy curried king prawns, spinach and green pepper in a delicious and creamy coconut sauce.

 Ingredients

-• 1 green pepper - chopped into 2cm/1 inch pieces
+• 2 green peppers chopped into 2cm/1 inch pieces (Note 3)

-• 200g (or 7oz) raw or pre-cooked king prawns/shrimp - butterflied and deveined if using raw king prawns
+• 300 g (11 oz) raw or pre-cooked king prawns/shrimp butterflied and deveined if using raw king prawns (Note 9)

-• 1 handful of fresh coriander to serve - roughly chopped
+• 1 large handful fresh coriander roughly chopped

 Instructions

-5. Pour on the coconut milk, honey and stock cube (crushed) and bring to simmer.
+• Pour on the coconut milk, add the honey and chicken stock powder (or salt) and bring to simmer.

-8. Add the lime zest + juice and serve immediately with rice and fresh coriander.
+• Stir in the lime zest and juice and serve immediately with rice and fresh coriander.

 Nutrition